|

 convenient.
 Morning and afternoon sun gives a different

-perspective with contrast in the colours and shadows.
+perspective, contrasting colours and shadows.
 Overcast days are great

 for indirect light and soft shadows.
 Fog, mist and snow also provide